 Enabling this switch is not a requirement.
 As a recruiter, you have a legitimate interest in collecting data from candidates who want to work at your company.
 Candidates choose the information they submit and should understand that their data will be used for hiring purposes.

 Additionally, candidates will automatically receive a link to your Privacy Notice on the application confirmation page that appears after they apply.
-They will also receive an application confirmation email which contains a link to your Privacy Notice.
+They will also receive an application confirmation email that contains a link to your Privacy Notice.